ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 cp maccdc2010_00000_20100310205651.pcap Test/Pcap/
 ```

-## Adjust Lua configurations
+## Adjust the Lua configurations

 There are two modifications to the Lau configurations:
-- Pin each Snort thread to a unique core, ensuring that the cores match those isolated in the GRUB configuration
+- pin each Snort thread to a unique core, ensuring that the cores match those isolated in the GRUB configuration
-- Enable the desired ruleset and enabling profiling
+- enable the desired ruleset and enabling profiling.

 ### Pin snort threads to unique cpu core

-Navigate to the `Test/snortrules/lua` directory.
+Navigate to the `Test/snortrules/lua` directory:

 ```bash
 cd Test/snortrules/lua
 ````

-Use an editor to create a file named `common.lua` with the contents below.
+Use an editor to create a file named `common.lua` with the contents below:

 ```bash
 -------------------------------------------------------------------------------